Why it will soon be too late to find out where the COVID-19 virus originated | Health

 - Australia

-These studies take time, planning, and cooperation.
+These studies take time, planning and cooperation.
 They must be driven by science — not politics or posturing.
 The investigation into the origins of SARS-CoV-2 has already taken too long.
-It has been more than 20 months since the first cases were recognized in Wuhan, China, in December 2019.
+It has been more than 20 months since the first cases were recognised in Wuhan, China, in December 2019.

 This week US President Joe Biden was briefed by United States intelligence agencies on their investigation into the origins of the virus responsible for COVID-19, according to media.
 Parts of the investigation’s report are expected to be publicly released within the next few days.